 Redirect your kitten’s energy onto something appropriate if you see him about to strike.
 A ball, toy or scrunched up piece of paper will positively interrupt the behavior and save your skin from attack.

 Ignore the behavior.
 If a bite happens silently walk away without making eye contact or showing any emotion.

-Stopping an instinctive ‘Ow!’ may require you to wear sturdy boot-slippers and/or gloves!
+Stopping an instinctive “Ow!” may require wearing sturdy boot-slippers and/or gloves!

 Be consistent in your approach and only reward good behavior.

-A recommendation that might work for some kittens is to get another one of approximately the same age that they can play with.
-However, there are no guarantees that the cats will continue to get along once they have matured!
+A recommendation that might work for some kittens is to get another one of approximately the same age so they can play with each other.
+However, there are no guarantees that they will continue to get along once they have matured.

-Sadly, there are owners like the one who posted the following, that still believe it to be a deliberate and malicious act:
+Sadly, some owners, like the one who posted the following, believe it’s a deliberate and malicious act: